abhinjata/graphmylife/content/articles/article1/index.md

 lastmod: 2024-07-12
 tags: ["politics"]
 author: ["A.J."]
-description: "We live in an illusion, our choice is oppressed."
+description: "We live in an illusion, our choice is oppressed.
+People should have the right not to vote when political choices force them to choose the "lesser evil," as the two-party system often alienates free-thinking individuals who don't align with either platform."
-summary: "We live in an illusion, our choice is oppressed."
+summary: "We live in an illusion, our choice is oppressed.
+People should have the right not to vote when political choices force them to choose the "lesser evil," as the two-party system often alienates free-thinking individuals who don't align with either platform."
 cover:
     alt: "Some Uses For Olive Oil"
     relative: false